narrative-io/narrative-jobs/README.md

 For detailed explanation on how things work, checkout [nuxt/content](https://content.nuxtjs.org) and [@nuxt/content theme docs](https://content.nuxtjs.org/themes-docs).

 ## TODO
+- [ ] Fix favicon: nuxt loads the default nuxt icon, not the one we provided
+- [ ] Remove duplicated content on internal notion hiring process page
+- [ ] Deprecate transparency repo in favor of this one
-- Hacker news simplified offer with links to jobs.narrative.io
+- [ ] Simplified offers with links to jobs.narrative.io
+  - [ ] - Hacker news
-- LinkedIn simplified offer with links to jobs.narrative.io
+  - [ ] LinkedIn
-- Feedback Tina: The Project Prioritization Queue
-- Remove duplication in internal hiring process page
-- deprecate transparency
+- [ ] Deprecate transparency repo
-- add workstation setup
+    - [ ] Add workstation setup guide here
+    - [ ] add note in transparency repo stating that the repo is deprecated